Background pattern

 Composition of Marixino

-Each film-coated tablet contains 10 mg of hydrochloride of memantine, which is equivalent to 8.31 mg of memantine.
+Each film-coated tablet contains 10 mg of memantine hydrochloride, equivalent to 8.31 mg of memantine.

-Tablet core: lactose monohydrate, microcrystalline cellulose (E460), anhydrous colloidal silica, talc (E553b), and magnesium stearate (E470b).
+Core of the tablet: lactose monohydrate, microcrystalline cellulose (E460), anhydrous colloidal silica, talc (E553b) and magnesium stearate (E470b).

-Tablet coating: methacrylic acid-ethyl acrylate copolymer (1:1), sodium lauryl sulfate, polysorbate 80, talc (E553b), triacetin, and simethicone.
+Coating of the tablet: methacrylic acid-ethyl acrylate copolymer (1:1), sodium lauryl sulphate, polysorbate 80, talc (E553b), triacetin and simethicone.

 See section 2 "Marixino contains lactose and sodium":